MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 ![ADLS Template Test](../img/posts/2019-12-30-Static-Code-Analysis-for-Infrastructure-as-Code/adls-static-pester-test.jpg){: .center-block :}

 First, we accept a given ARM template path - by default we will assume the template is called `azuredeploy.json` and that it is located in the same directory as the test.
 Otherwise a path to an ARM template can be passed via the `-Path` parameter.

 We are testing the presence of the template, validate that we can read it and convert it from a JSON string to a PowerShell object.

-Having the object we can query its properties _naively_ for a resource that matches the `type` `Microsoft.Storage/storageAccounts`.
+Having the JSON file as an object we can query its properties _naively_ for a resource that matches the `type` `Microsoft.Storage/storageAccounts`.
-We are storing the resources configuration for readability in `$resource`.
+For readability we are storing the resources configuration in `$resource`.

 ```powershell
 param (